What is Micro Tunneling?

 ELS (Electronic Laser System) Control system for pipe jacking

-In order to recognize the position of the Tunnel Boring Machine (TBM) (horizontal and vertical deviations, the pitch and roll tendency of the machine, the yaw angle) suitable sensor technology is necessary to guide a TBM.
+In order to recognize the position of the Tunnel Boring Machine (TBM) (horizontal and vertical deviations, the pitch and roll tendency of the machine, and the yaw angle) suitable sensor technology is necessary to guide a TBM.
 ELS is an intelligent sensor unit with a sturdy metal case.
 The device is roughly the size of a shoebox and is watertight up to 5 meters submersion.
 It is dry-filled with an inert gas under slight pressure.
 The ELS is installed on the back of the tunneling machine so that the guidance laser makes contact with the target.
 The device is connected via a cable that supplies the power and transmits the measurement results.

 Bentonite / Micro tunnel Lubrication Units

-Designed primarily for the mixing and pumping of Bentonite and Polymers used as lubricants for Microtunnel and Pipejack construction, the Concrete Eurodrill range of Microtunne Lubrication Units (MLU’s) offer complete systems including mixers, storage tanks, and injection pumps to meet a variety of requirements.
+Designed primarily for the mixing and pumping of Bentonite and Polymers used as lubricants for Microtunnel and Pipejack construction, the Concrete Eurodrill range of Microtunne Lubrication Units (MLUs) offer complete systems including mixers, storage tanks, and injection pumps to meet a variety of requirements.
 They all incorporate the well-proven Colcrete Colloidal Mixer, which produces a very stable product, which resists water separation and retains its lubrication properties for longer when injected.
-A variety of pumps can be fitted, usually based upon well-proven grout pumps such as the Mocol and Minicol ranges.
+A variety of pumps can be fitted, usually based on well-proven grout pumps such as the Mocol and Minicol ranges.

 Micro tunneling techniques require the jacking of a pipe into the ground using often high jacking forces, the correct choice of pipe with the ability to withstand the required jacking forces during installation and the right properties in terms of final product performance is as important as choosing the right machine to install it in the first place.